davidkane9/creditr/TO-DO.md

 * Format it to meet the requirements of submission for the Journal of Statistical Software.
 This is hard an may require a lot of fiddling.
 But don't start this until you have deleted all the cruft above since you want the cleanest possible starting place.

-Some very specific formatting issue:
+Some very specific formatting issues:

 1. Multiple authors are overlapping